ESDLMapEditorESSIM/ESDLMapEditorDocumentation/docs/source/basic_tasks/adding_assets_from_the_edr.rst

 The dialog contains two drop down lists.
 The first one can be used to filter on a specific type of asset.
 The second drop down list actually determines which asset information is loaded from the EDR.
 Press the 'Select' button to start with the process of adding the asset to a specific location.
-See the :ref:`Adding assets<Adding assets>` section for more information.
+See the :ref:`Adding assets, areas and potentials<Adding assets, areas and potentials>` section for more information.

   .. image:: images/edr_assets_select_asset.png
     :alt: EDR assets select asset